StardustDL/aexpy/README.md

 - `-R`, `--requirements`: Package `requirements.txt` file path, to load dependencies.
 - `-P`, `--pyversion`: Specify Python version for this distribution, supported Python 3.8+.

+> [!TIP]
-> You could also modify the generated distribution file in a text editor to change field values.
+> You could modify the generated distribution file in a text editor to change field values.

 ```sh
 # download the package wheel and unpack into ./cache